1. Diego Armando Maradona was born on October 30, 1960 in the outskirts of Buenos Aires.

 38. Maradona’s second goal against England – which came just four minutes after the ‘Hand of God’ - in the quarter-final of the World Cup in 1986 saw him dribble past opposition defenders to eventually beat Peter Shilton to make the score 2-0.
 FIFA called this the Goal of the Century.

-39. Maradona has a lookalike puppet in the French show 'Les guignols de l'info'.
+39. Maradona had a lookalike puppet in the French show 'Les guignols de l'info'.

-40. He is good friends with Cuban leader Raul Castro.
+40. He was good friends with Cuban leaders Fidel Castro and his brother Raul.

 41. Maradona had to leave Napoli in 1991 after failing a drug test for cocaine.